pilotofbalance/vector_db_benchmarking/README.md

 # Vector Databese Benchmarking

 In this POC we gonna compare most popular vector databases and libraries.
-FAISS  - semantic search library
+**FAISS**  - semantic search library
-CHROMA - popular open-source vector database
-MILVUS - mature open-source vector database
+**CHROMA** - popular open-source vector database **MILVUS** - mature open-source vector database

 ## Prepare embeddings

 Our "embedings" folder already contain "train_set.json" file with 135k radiology medical reports.
 This set has been embedded to the vectors with "test.py" code with popular semantic search trained model: "sentence-transformers/all-MiniLM-L6-v2".
 This transformation produced "sample.json" file which we gonna use and inject to our vector databases.
+**The "sample.json" file is not included here for size reasons.FYI transformation could take around 2 hours and produce more then 1gb "sample.json" file.**

 You can use your own dataset and run transformation to the vectors with this command: